UsabilityEngineering/Tracking/phase1/README.md

 #### Question 6:
 ##### Do you use social media?
   This was another yes or no question.
 94.4% of participants answered yes.
-This was basically in line with what we thought, since their are so many different kinds of social media(Twitter, Instagram, LinkedIn, etc).
+This was basically in line with what we thought, since there are so many different kinds of social media (Twitter, Instagram, LinkedIn, etc).

 #### Question 7:
 ##### How many animals/pets do you have?
-  This was a multiple choice question where we found that the majority of people(64.7%) have either 0 or 1 pets.
+  This was a multiple choice question where we found that the majority of people (64.7%) have one or fewer pets.
 5.9% have 2 pets, 11.8% have 3 pets, and, what was really surprising was that, 17.6% have more than 5 pets.

 #### Question 8: